AdobeDocs/commerce-learn.en/help/site-management/create-bundle-product.md

 --header 'Cookie: private_content_version=41d94540f5bd8b691017a850bc3b82b3'
 ```

-## Add back the product options
+## Restore product options

-The main thing to remember for adding back a set of options is to do all the options you want placed on this product.
-If your original set of options contained three products, and one was removed.
-For the third option to return, it would require that all three options are part of the POST api.
+When updating bundle product options, make sure to include all the options you want to associate with this product.
+If your original set of options contained three products and one was removed, include all three options in the POST request to ensure that the product bundle specifies all the options.
+If you include only the option you removed, then the updated product bundle includes only that option.

-To know what is the option id, that information can be found when looking at the GET request for the bundle product.
-In the following API value that was returned, the ID fort the option_id 35 can be found.
+Locate the option ID by reviewing the response from the [GET request](#get-a-bundle-product-using-curl) for the bundle product.
+In the previous example, the `option_id` is `35`.

 ```bash
 ...